leminhthu96/quangnam_audio_mini_dataset/README.md

-# Mini audio-corpus of Quang Nam province dialect (Central Vietnam). (it's really small for a corpus)
+# Mini audio-corpus of Quang Nam province accent (Central Vietnam). (it's really small to be called a corpus)
-This is a short Audio snippet of Quang Nam's accent/dialect, taken from a recording of the local Evening News program [0].
+This is a short Audio snippet of Quang Nam's accent, taken from a recording of the local Evening News program [0].
 The speaker is a middle-age male farmer from Quang Nam.
-The topic of speaking was the "Impacts of Viet GAP methodology in agriculture".
+The topic of speaking was the "Impacts of a methodology in agriculture".
 While it was not recorded in a controlled-environment.
 The nature of the recording being from a (rather recent) official online distribution of the local TV news suggests that the quality of the audio is somewhat good.

-The full News program contained multiple accents/dialects such as: Quang Nam and standard Southern/Central Vietnam accent.
+The full News program contained multiple accents such as: Quang Nam and standard Southern/Central Vietnam accent.
 The audio include in this repository only focuses on the Quang Nam's accent.
 Therefore, it only contain 20 seconds from minute 12:20.

 I annotated the audio file using Pratt.
 At the moment, the useful pieces are the audio files themselves and the TextGrid annotation.
 Some thoughts, analysis, scripts will follow as soon as I figure out why I cannot speak the language of my hometown.